 On the other side of the gulf of Haifa, the city of St. Jean D’Acre (Akko) lays as a witness to the Kingdom of the Crusaders.
 The market of the old town and beautiful small mosques are dressed in the light of the Middle East sunshine reflected in the Mediterranean Sea.

 Going south from Akko, and on route to Ben Gurion International Airport, pilgrims can visit the impressive remains of the Roman City of Caesarea Maritima (Caesarea by the Sea), with its amazing amphitheater, the old house light and palaces, and the hippodrome by the sea.

 Depart from Ben Gurion Airport in Tel Aviv, Israel

 While every effort will be made to adhere to the itinerary, it is subject to change if circumstances arise that are out of our control.

-The pilgrimage will be led in English and is open to adults (men and women, age 18+) from the United States and abroad; space is limited to 30 participants.
+The pilgrimage will be led in English and is open to adults (men and women, age 18+) from the United States and abroad; space is limited.
 All participants are required to fulfill all of the mandatory travel requirements.
 The ability to handle plenty of walking (sometimes on rough roads) and to adapt to schedule changes and local conditions are also required.